pmcelhaney/counterfact/.changeset/lucky-starfishes-fail.md

 "counterfact": minor
 ---

-simplify the CLI so there's one command that goes soup to nuts
+adds a 'go' command that generates code and starts the server in one step